wp-plugins/decategorizer/readme.txt

 **Changelog:**

+0.5.4.2 = february 17th 2009 :
+- added exceptions if is_admin() or is_search()

+0.5.4 = february 14th 2009 :
+- had to change the redirection regexes again, to make it possible for urls like /categorynameone/subcategory/?var=value (thanks T4L!)

 0.5.3.2 = february 13th 2009 :
 - changed redirection form from /cat_name/$ to ^/(optional subfolder install)/cat_name/$, so if the install is in a